codarrenvelvindron/codarren.github.io/_drafts/Multiprocessing_in_Python.md

 print(mp.cpu_count())

-# OUTPUT
+# Output
 2
 ```
-Here is a trick that you will see many people use
+Here is a trick that you will see many people use.

+Here we are importing the multiprocessing module.

+It's a long name.

+Python supports renaming the import to a shorter one using the 'as' keyword.